Skip to main content

 • Staffing decisions, appointment of staff, assigning roles, appointment of new partners.

-For Financial Conduct Authority (FCA) regulated clients holding SMF27 (Senior Manager Function), the individual must have responsibility for management of the firm’s affairs in order to hold this function.
-HMRC’s view is that holding SMF27 is not on its own decisive in determining whether a partner has significant influence for the purposes of Condition B to be met.
+For Financial Conduct Authority (FCA) regulated clients, HMRC’s view is that holding the individual’s regulatory status may not on its own be decisive in determining whether a partner has significant influence for the purposes of Condition B to be met.
 FCA-approval can be a contributing factor in any decision but must be scrutinised and considered along with any other relevant facts.

 Where an individual has significant influence and control, they will fail condition B.